top of page

-Why High-Performing Men Freeze Under Pressure, and How to Break the Reflex
+Why High-Performing Men Freeze Under Pressure - and What It Reveals About the Pressure Integrity Gap

 High-performing men rarely talk about the moment their body betrays them.
 They don’t talk about the freeze.
 The silent shutdown that hits in conflict, confrontation, or moments that demand courage.